abbeygirl/nzedb/Install-Guide:-CentOS.md

 ### Configure MySQL

 ```
+Verify the version of Mysql it should be 5.5 or above:
+rpm -qa | grep ^mysql | grep server

+If its not, then install it:
+yum install mysql55w mysql55w-devel mysql55w-libs

+If you already have mysql but its not right version:
+yum replace mysql --replace-with mysql55w

+Start mysql-server:
+/etc/init.d/mysqld start

+You will need to update your already present DBs:
+mysql_upgrade -u root -p

+Edit my.cnf:
 nano /etc/my.cnf
 [mysqld]
 # nzedb recommended
 max_allowed_packet      = 12582912
 group_concat_max_len    = 8192
+Save file.
+Restart mysql for changes to take effect:
+/etc/init.d/mysqld restart
 ```

 ### Configure nZEDb Apache Virtual Host